ConnorDonegan/connordonegan.github.io/index.markdown

 <div id="right" style="float:right; width:62.5%;">

-<p> I am a human geographer studying social inequalities in health and research methodology.
+<p> I am a human geographer studying social and health inequalities and research methodology.
 My current work is focused on three areas of concern:

 <ul>
-  <li> Techniques and software for analyzing spatial health data </li>
+  <li> Techniques and software for analyzing spatial data, especially health data </li>
-  <li> Methodology and study design techniques for connecting spatial health analyses to theories of social inequality and health </li>
+  <li> Methodology and study design techniques for connecting spatial analyses to theories of social inequality and health </li>
   <li> Case studies on social inequalities and health. </li>
 </ul>